FlipsideCrypto/near-models/models/descriptions/intents__fact_transactions.md

 ## Important Relationships
 - Sources from `silver.logs_nep245` for flattened NEP245 multi-token event data
 - Enriched with `silver.logs_dip4` for referral tracking and fee collection metadata
-- Parent table for `intents.ez_intents` which provides user-friendly aggregated intent views
+- Parent table for `intents.ez_transactions` which provides user-friendly aggregated intent views
 - Parent table for `intents.ez_fees` which extracts and analyzes fee collection details
 - Can be joined with `core.fact_transactions` using tx_hash for complete transaction context
 - Can be joined with `core.fact_receipts` using receipt_id for receipt execution details